 The benefits and challenges of using crowdfunding to facilitate community-led projects in the context of digital civics (2020-02)

-Gooch, Daniel; Kelly, Ryan; Stiver, Alexandra; van der Linden, Janet; Petre, Marian; Richards, Michael; Klis-Davies, Anna; MacKinnon, Jessica; Macpherson, Robbie and Walton, Clare
+Gooch, Daniel; Kelly, Ryan; Stiver, Alexandra; van der Linden, Janet; Petre, Marian; Richards, Mike; Klis-Davies, Anna; MacKinnon, Jessica; Macpherson, Robbie and Walton, Clare

 International Journal of Human-Computer Studies, 134 (pp. 33-43)